Skip to content

 ModuleNotFoundError: No module named 'zettelforge.mcp'

-You installed a version older than v2.2.0.
+You are running a version older than v2.2.0.
 The MCP server only became importable as zettelforge.mcp starting in v2.2.0.
 Upgrade:

 pip install -U 'zettelforge>=2.2.0'

-python -m zettelforge.mcp # should now start the stdio server
+python -m zettelforge.mcp # starts the stdio server

 fastembed download stalls on first use